Skip to main content

 How long will it take?

-Some complaints can be dealt with relatively quickly while others may take a year or more.
-It depends how complex a complaint is and how many people are involved.
+Some complaints can be dealt with relatively quickly while others may take much longer.
+It depends on how complex a complaint is and how many people are involved.
 We may need to make several requests for information to establish the facts.
-The time needed for the investigation depends on how quickly the parties involved respond to our requests for information.
+The time needed for an investigation to conclude depends on how quickly the parties involved respond to our requests for information and whether the parties to the complaint accept the initial decision or resolution.

 In exceptional circumstances – for example situations of severe financial distress, ill health or bereavement, or if the matter is in the public interest – we may accelerate a case through the process more quickly.